 All scores should be based on evidence observed from the instructional materials themselves, rather than what might be inferred.
 The evaluation rubric is designed to allow reviewers to determine a threshold for quality for each gateway.
-If instructional materials meet the thresholds for Exemplifies Quality of Approaching Quality expectations for a Gateway, reviewers are prompted to move forward with reviewing the next Gateway, reviewers are prompted not to move forward with reviewing the next Gateway (\boxtimes).
+If instructional materials meet the thresholds for Exemplifies Quality of Approaching Quality expectations for a Gateway, reviewers are prompted to move forward with reviewing the next Gateway, reviewers are prompted not to move forward with reviewing the next Gateway, reviewers are prompted not to move forward with reviewing the next Gateway (\boxtimes).

-Gateway 1 Oklahoma Exemplifies Quality Gateway 2 Instructional Exemplifies Quality Gateway 3 Access and Academic Standards- Alignment, Approaching Quality Support Approaching Quality Technology Coherence, and Assessment Not Representing Quality Not Representing Quality Title of Material(s) Grade(s) Evaluated Publisher Reviewer
+Gateway 1 Oklahoma Exemplifies Quality Gateway 2 Instructional Evenuelifica Ouelity Gateway 3 Access and Academic Standards- Alignment, Approaching Quality Support Approaching Quality Technology Coherence, and Assessment Not Representing Quality Not Representing Quality

-Review Summary

-Gateway Criterion Score Rating

-Oklahoma Academic 1.1 Alignment and Accuracy /8

-4 Standards- Alignment, 1.2 Coherence /8

-Coherence, and 1.3 Assessment /8

-Assessment Gateway 1 Sub-Total /24

-2.1 Student Learning /10

-2 Instructional Support 2.2 Teacher Supports and Supplemental Materials /8

-2.3 Instructional Design /8

-Gateway 2 Sub-Total /26

-3.1 Access /10

-3 Access and Technology 3.2 Technology /6

-Gateway 3 Sub-Total /16

-A Statutory and Regulatory Fidelity 4.1 70 O.S.
-24-157 /8

-4 4.2 OAC 720:10-5-3 /13

-Gateway 4 Sub-Total /21

-Overall Rating Exemplifies Quality: All Gateways are Exemplifies Quality.
-Total Score Final Rating
+Title of Material(s) Grade(s) Evaluated Publisher Reviewer

+Review Summary Gateway Criterion Score Rating 1 Oklahoma Academic Standards- Alignment, Coherence, and Assessment 1.1 Alignment and Accuracy 1.2 Coherence 1.3 Assessment Gateway 1 Sub-Total /8 /8 /8 /24 2 Instructional Support 2.1 Student Learning 2.2 Teacher Supports and Supplemental Materials 2.3 Instructional Design Gateway 2 Sub-Total /10 /8 /8 /26 3 Access and Technology 3.1 Access 3.2 Technology Gateway 3 Sub-Total /10 /6 /16 4 Statutory and Regulatory Fidelity 4.1 70 O.S.
+24-157 4.2 OAC 720:10-5-3 Gateway 4 Sub-Total /8 /13 /21 Overall Rating Exemplifies Quality: All Gateways are Exemplifies Quality.
 Approaching Quality: All Gateways are Approaching Quality or Better.
 Not Representing Quality: Any Gateway is Below Approaching Quality.
+Total Score /87 Final Rating